Every time someone tells me they envy the fact that I run my own show and work from home, I’m tempted to roll my eyes and make a sarcastic comment!

 Why?

-I’ve coached many professionals who want to get into business and followed most of them over the years to see how they’re faring.
+I’ve coached many professionals who want to start a business and followed most of them over the years to see how they’re faring.

 This informal research revealed that many of those who quit and then start thinking of business don’t succeed in business.
 In contrast, most of those who plan and prepare for their exit from employment make it in business and don’t go back to employment.